 IaaS infrastructure is usually hosted in the provider’s data centers.
 This base infrastructure includes storage and networking hardware and is shared among all of the users of the IaaS service.
 The IaaS model reduces the need to own physical infrastructure and offers a virtual equivalent as a secure and economic solution.

 You will need to choose how much compute capacity you want.
 Depending on how much processing power you need, you can choose a cheaper but less powerful CPU, or you can go for a powerful, multi-core CPU processor.

 Tasks that require lots of calls to a database or complex functions may require more processing power, whereas less taxing tasks and static web pages likely require less processing power.

 2. Volatile Memory

 Be careful to keep your memory usage under the amount that you reserved.
 Going over that limit is possible, but it will make your server a lot slower.
-Additionally, a spike in needed RAM can cause costs to accumulate when not properly planned for.

 3. Data Storage

 You will need to store your data somewhere, so your infrastructure always comes with some allocation of SSD (solid state drives are very fast but typically have lower capacity) and SATA disks (serial advanced technology attachments are slower but come with much more cost-effective storage space).
 Many IaaS solutions provision both SSD and SATA disks in the same environment so that your data can be stored in a way that fits the budget but doesn’t sacrifice performance.